Polycarbohydrate/awesome-tor/README.md

 > This product is produced independently from the Tor® anonymity software and carries no guarantee from The Tor Project about quality, suitability or anything else.

 Tor is a free overlay network for enabling anonymous communication.
 Built on free and open-source software and more than seven thousand volunteer-operated relays worldwide, users can have their Internet traffic routed via a random path through the network.

+Before you read, if you want to host a Snowflake bridge in your browser to help users in censored regions bypass censorship, [click here](https://polycarbohydrate.github.io/awesome-tor/selfhost-snowflake).
+Thank you.
 ## Contents
 - [Official Manual](#official-manual)
 - [Applications](#applications)